Improving your chances

 If you want to take extra courses at CBS, you have the following options:

-- Elective (courses on exchange) or single courses offered during the semester
+- Single courses offered during the semester

 - International Summer University Programme (ISUP)